Advice for Genital Warts

 Genital warts (condylomata acuminata) are the second most common sexually transmitted infection (STI) in England.
 They are caused by the human papilloma virus (HPV).
 They resemble small fleshy bumps on the skin and are found on and around the genital area.
 Genital warts usually don’t cause any pain or threat to health, however, they can look extremely unpleasant, which may cause emotional distress.

 The papilloma virus that causes genital warts is passed from person to person through sexual contact.
 Both men and women can carry and pass on the virus.
 Unlike chlamydia, genital warts can be passed on through skin-to-skin contact, as well as penetrative sex.
-It is much more likely for the infection to spread if visible warts are already present, though it is still possible to pass on the infection even if the warts disappear.
+It is much more likely for the infection to spread if visible warts are already present.
+However, it is still possible to pass on a genital HPV infection even if warts have disappeared.

 The virus is unable to pass through condoms, however, if the warts are on a part of the genitals not covered by the condom, then the infection can still be spread.
 They can spread to the anal area without necessarily engaging in anal sex.
 If partaking in oral sex, it is possible for the infection to develop in the mouth, although this is very rare.
 Papilloma virus symptoms cannot be spread from kissing, hugging or from sharing household objects, such as bath towels, toilet seats, plates and cutlery.